estebanmunchjones2019/academind-next.js-article/Next article.md

 Using `getStaticProps` inside every page brings the benefit of having the data fetched at build time and that way, we get a static page.

-Inside each page that has a dynamic url, like `[slug].js`, inside `getStaticPaths` an config key value pair `fallback: 'blocking'` is passed, so if a user requests a newly create post after the Next app was built, Next.js will create the page on the fly on the server side and serve it to the user, and then that page be cached for future requests so it only happens once per path.
+On each page that has a dynamic url, like `[slug].js`, inside `getStaticPaths` a key value pair config `fallback: 'blocking'` is passed, so if a user requests a newly created post after the Next app was built, Next.js will automatically create that page on the fly on the server side and serve it to the user, and then, that page will be cached for future requests so the build process only happens once per path.
 You can learn more about it here: https://nextjs.org/docs/basic-features/data-fetching.